 Feed early & consistently

-There is so much misinformation around on carbohydrates and we need to put all this to one side when we are planning for your run.
-Carbs are essential for fueling your muscles (and brain which has a big part to play in getting you across the line) so if you're planning on running over 1 hour (that's most of you!) then these need to be factored in.
+Carbs are essential for fuelling your muscles (and brain which has a big part to play in getting you across the line) so if you're planning on running over 1 hour then these need to be factored in.

 Once you have calculated your hourly carbohydrate requirements, then consider where you will source your carbohydrates from.
-This will be your sports drink and any food or gels/ chomp like carbohydrate sources.
+This will be your sports drink, food, gels or chew sources.

 Hydration can be easily overlooked but has a strong link to fatigue.
 Research the course to find out the location of aid stations and work out the time it will take you to get between stations.
 If this is upwards of about 30 minutes then we suggest carrying hydration on you for these parts of the run.

-Fluid requirements vary a lot (temperature, size, gender, fitness level etc) but a general rule of thumb is 500ml – 750ml an hour.
+Fluid requirements vary a lot (temperature, size, gender, fitness level etc) but a general rule of thumb is 500ml – 750ml+ each hour.

 Regardless of weather, aim for a minimum of 500ml per hour.
-Note: for those competitors who will be out on course for more than 3 hours, it is particularly important to ensure you use hydration containing carbohydrates for energy but also electrolytes.
+Note: It is particularly important to ensure you use hydration containing carbohydrates for energy but also electrolytes.
 You will be losing vital electrolytes in sweat and if these aren’t replaced (or you're drinking a truckload of plain water) you may be at risk of a very dangerous condition called Hyponatremia.
 Symptoms include confusion, nausea, headaches and even loss of consciousness, so be sure to replace electrolytes.
-PeakFuel Performance Hydration Drink

 Always anticipate longer race times, and take take extra fuel accordingly.
 We have met countless numbers of athletes who have rocketed through races only to hit that dreaded wall and have nothing left to eat or drink to get through it.
 Even a few sweat covered jet plane lollies can save the day.